Introduction

 Principles of Peer Support of Teaching Scheme

-- is highly encouraged for quality enhancement purposes though colleagues’ participation in peer support activities is voluntary; and
+Highly encouraged for quality enhancement purposes though colleagues’ participation in peer support activities is voluntary.

 Objectives